hantsy/quarkus-sandbox/README.md

 ```bash
 ./mvnw package -Pnative -Dnative-image.container-runtime=docker
 ```
-Or build your project, and run docker command to build it manually.
+Or build your project and run docker command to build the Docker image manually.

 ```bash
 docker built -f src/main/docker/Dockerfile.native - t hantsy/hello .
 ```

-Alternatively, use a multistage Docker building to build the application in Docker container.
-Thus under Windows, it is not a must to install the unstable GraalVM now.
+Alternatively, use a multistage Dockerfile to move the Maven build lifecycle into a docker container.
+Thus under Windows, installing GraalVM becomes optional.

+> Multistage Dockerfile is a great idea for simplifying  the build tasks in a  continuous integration server.

 Firstly, create a new Dockerfile aka *src/main/docker/Dockerfile.multistage*.